charleschevalier/deep-poker-rust/README.md

 # deep-poker-rust

 Deep learning AI for poker in Rust

 This project was a way for me to test new things:

-- Rust
+- Rust ownership system & multi-threading
 - The candle deep learning library
-- Reinforcement learning w/ PPO
+- Self-play reinforcement learning w/ PPO

 It is based mostly on the AlphaHoldem paper, implementing:

-- Pseudo-siamese embedding layer with convolution
+- Pseudo-siamese embedding layer with convolution & residual connections
 - Actor / critic architecture
-- GAE
+- Trinal-clip PPO taken from the paper
-- Trinal-clip PPO
+- A pool of agents for self-play with ELO rating () a custom multi-player ELO rating